WYMma/BankBridge/README.md

 ### Admin Interface

-After logging in, administrators will have access to the following features:
+After logging in (using login: admin / pw:1511), administrators will have access to the following features:

 * View all banking accounts and user accounts in the database
 * Search through banking accounts and user accounts by account number, customer name, or username